DarraghReid/just_jokes/README.md

     This information, along with additional information is then inserted into the jokes collection in MongoDB.
 The additional fields include the user who uploaded the joke, and the "likes", "liked_by", and "favouriter" fields discussed above.

-* In their profile, the admin can access the jokes that they have uploaded themselves, as well as the jokes that they have added to their favourited via a dropdown menu.
+* In their profile, the admin can access the jokes that they have uploaded themselves, as well as the jokes that they have added to their favourites via a dropdown menu.
 The dropdown menu also allows users to sign out.

 * The Admin user also has access to a Users page, where they can view all users who have signed up to the site.
 They can see all available information about the user, including their ID, username, and date of birth.
 Here, the admin can also chose to delete a user at their own discretion.